Tag: eggs

 Eggs and the Questionable Benefits of Choline

-According to the Australian Eggs website, "choline is used by the body for metabolic processes such as liver function, normal brain development, nerve function and muscle movement.
+Choline is used by the body for metabolic processes such as liver function, normal brain development, nerve function and muscle movement.
 It’s particularly important during pregnancy to support foetal brain development."

-Egg consumption has consistently been shown to be associated with an increase in prostate cancer, so what is the story?.
+Egg consumption has consistently been shown to be associated with an increase in prostate cancer, so what is the story?

 Read more ➱ -